-Because COMPASS uses the Tides Center as a fiscal sponsor, the Tides Center is the legal employer of this position.
+Because COMPASS uses the Tides Center as a fiscal sponsor, the Tides Center is the legal employer of this position until we transition our payroll and HR to our own entity.
 Tides Center is an equal opportunity employer.
 We strongly encourage and seek applications from women, people of color, including bilingual and bicultural individuals, as well as members of the lesbian, gay, bisexual, and transgender communities.
 Applicants shall not be discriminated against because of race, religion, sex, national origin, ethnicity, age, disability, political affiliation, sexual orientation, gender identity, color, marital status, medical condition (cancer-related) or conditions Acquired Immune Deficiency Syndrome (AIDS) and AIDS-related conditions (ARC).
 Reasonable accommodation will be made so that qualified disabled applicants may participate in the application process.
 Please advise in writing of special needs at the time of application.

 - To apply, please send a pdf (titled LastName_FirstName) to [email protected] that includes: